okuswaha/product-manager/README.md

 - Define an application class : new productApplication class that extends Application<ProductConfiguration>
 - Define a representation class : new Representaion class
 - Define a resource class : new Resource class
+- Registring a resource : register Resource in Application